-This manual describes the IGX hardware that runs Release 9.1 of the System Software.
+This manual describes the IGX hardware that runs Release 9.2 of Cisco WAN Switching System Software.
 The descriptions cover both common and unique aspects of the IGX 8410, 8420, and 8430 models.
 The descriptions consist of hardware specifics and operational parameters at the system level.
-For a description of how to install and start an IGX switch, refer to the Cisco IGX 8400 Series Installation manual.
+For a description of how to install and start an IGX switch, refer to the Cisco IGX 8400 Series Installation and Configuration publication.